Amperity Privacy Notice

 Like many businesses, we engage other companies to provide certain business-related services to us (“Service Providers”).
 We may disclose personal data to our Service Providers but only to the extent needed to enable them to provide such services.

-The types of companies that may receive personal data and their functions are: mail services (hard copy and email); hosting services; database management/back-up services; monitoring services; training service provider; customer support and customer relationship management services; accounting services; marketing services providers; and payment processors. mail services (hard copy and email); hosting services; database management/back-up services; monitoring services; training service provider; customer support and customer relationship management services; accounting services; marketing services providers; and payment processors.
+Examples of Service Providers that may receive and process personal data on our behalf include companies providing the following services mail services (hard copy and email); hosting services; database management/back-up services; monitoring services; training service provider; customer support and customer relationship management services; accounting services; marketing services; and payment processors.

 Service Providers are limited to performing services on our behalf pursuant to contracts which impose restrictions on their use of personal data, including prohibiting them from selling, sharing, using, or disclosing any personal data we share with them for their own marketing purposes or for any other purpose.